 Prince Harry gets his day in court against tabloids he accuses of blighting his life

-LONDON (AP) — Prince Harry is due at a London court Tuesday to testify against a tabloid publisher he accuses of phone hacking and other unlawful snooping.
+LONDON (AP) — Prince Harry entered a courtroom witness box Tuesday, swearing to tell the truth in testimony against a tabloid publisher he accuses of phone hacking and other unlawful snooping.

-Publisher Mirror Group Newspapers is contesting the claims.
-Harry faces cross-examination by the company’s lawyer when he enters the witness box at the High Court in London.
+Harry held a Bible in one hand as he was sworn in at the High Court in London, where he is suing the publisher of the Daily Mirror.
+Earlier, he’d arrived at court in a black SUV and entered a modern wing past dozens of photographers and TV cameras.

+Sitting in the witness box and dressed in a dark suit and tie, Harry told Mirror Group attorney Andrew Green that he had “experienced hostility from the press since I was born.”
+The prince accused the tabloids of playing “a destructive role in my growing-up.”

-The 38-year-old son of King Charles III will be the first British royal since the 19th century to face questioning in a court.
+The 38-year-old son of King Charles III is the first senior British royal since the 19th century to face questioning in a court.
 An ancestor, the future King Edward VII, appeared as a witness in a trial over a gambling scandal in 1891.

 Harry has made a mission of holding the U.K. press to account for what he sees as its hounding of him and his family.